ibm-cloud-docs/power-iaas/faq.md

 [{{site.data.keyword.off-prem}}]{: tag-blue}

 Volume is an auxiliary when `isAuxiliary` field of volume is true.
 When `replicationEnabled` is true and `isAuxiliary` is false then the volume is a primary volume.

+## Can I update the storage tiers for the Global Replication Services (GRS) enabled volumes?
+{: #grs-tier}
+{: faq}

+You cannot update the storage tiers for the GRS enabled volumes.
+To change the storage tier type, complete the following steps:

+1. Remove the volume from the volume group and disable GRS by completing the steps provided in the [Disabling GRS](https://test.cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started-GRS#disable-grs) topic.
+2. Update the volume to the required storage tier type.
+3. Enable the replication on the volume by setting the `replicationEnabled` flag as `True`.
+4. Add the replication-enabled volume back to the volume group.

 ## How can I check the serial number of my virtual server instance?
 {: #check-serial-no}